-On this date in 1978, the Alan Bakke case was decided by the California Supreme Court.
-A two-part ruling ordered Alan Bakke (a white man) to be admitted to the University of California at Davis Medical School.
+On this date in 1978, the California Supreme Court decided the Alan Bakke case.
+In a two-part ruling, the court ordered Alan Bakke (a white man) to be admitted to the University of California at Davis Medical School.

 In this landmark case, a majority of the court held, five to four, that the set-aside program at the U.C.
 Davis Medical School violated Alan Bakke's rights under Title VI of the 1964 Civil Rights Act.
 The court ruled that he had been discriminated against, but it upheld the legality of affirmative action programs.
 The court cited Harvard University’s affirmative action program that created guidelines for admission rather than strict quotas.